xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-set-up-sonarqube.md

 ![Static code analysis](/post/images/sonarqube/cover-static-analysis.png)

 Static code analysis is a method for identifying bugs and other quality issues in the program by examining the source code without actually running it.
 This is achieved by scanning the codebase and tracing code paths to find common code smells, potential bugs, tech debt (e.g., duplicate code), unit test coverage, and code logic complexity.
 Static code analysis can be done manually but there are many static code analyzer tools to automate this.
-We'll look at one of these tools, [SonarQube](https://www.sonarqube.org/), and walk thorough the process of setting it up locally and adding a static code analysis step to the Continuous Integration/Continuous Delivery (CI/CD) process for a your project.
+We'll look at one of these tools, [SonarQube](https://www.sonarqube.org/), and walk through the process of setting it up locally and adding a static code analysis step to the Continuous Integration/Continuous Delivery (CI/CD) process for your projects.

 <!--more-->
 <!--toc-->

-SonarQube provides a free and open source community edition that supports [a variety of languages](https://www.sonarqube.org/features/multi-languages/).
+SonarQube provides a free and open-source community edition that supports [a variety of languages](https://www.sonarqube.org/features/multi-languages/).
 There are two main components of the static analyzer:

 1. SonarQube Server
 2. SonarQube Scanner